monojavad/renderlens/README.md

-# renderlens
+# RenderLens
-Framework-agnostic DOM and render observation tool.
+RenderLens is a framework-agnostic tool for visualizing and tracking DOM updates and component rerenders.